corporate-gadfly/Tunlr-Clone/README.md

 ##VPS Provider Specific Terminology##
 My VPS provider is [buyvm](http://buyvm.net/).
-I have an OpenVZ 128m plan with them hosted in New York (running Debian 7).
+I have an OpenVZ 128m plan with them hosted in New Jersey (running Debian 7).
 So, the venet0 references that you will see pertain to that VPS provider.

 ##Disclaimer##